-When the Combat Result requires a Player's unit(s) be retreated, the Owning Player must immediately move those units the indicated number of hexes away from their combat position.
+When the Combat Result requires a Player's units be retreated, the Owning Player must immediately move those units the indicated number of hexes away from their combat position.
 This movement is not normal movement and is subject to the following restrictions.
 If the unit is unable to retreat within these restrictions, it is eliminated instead.

-[7.71] In retreating, a unit may initially leave an Enemy controlled hex; thereafter it may not enter an Enemy controlled hex.
+[7.71] In retreating, a unit may initially leave an Enemy-controlled hex; thereafter, it may not enter an Enemy-controlled hex.
 Friendly units do not negate Enemy Zones of Control for purposes of retreat.

-[7.72] A retreating unit may not cross a prohibited hexside (see Terrain Key).
+[7.72] A retreating unit may not cross a prohibited hexside (see Terrain Key and Case 5.24).

 [7.73] Where possible, a retreating unit must retreat into and through vacant hexes.
-If no other route is available, the retreating unit may move through Friendly occupied hexes, displacing every Friendly unit whose hex it moves into or through (see 7.8).
+If no other route is available, the retreating unit may move through Friendly occupied hexes, displacing every Friendly unit whose hex it moves through or into (see Case 7.8).

-[7.74] In all cases, the retreating unit must terminate its retreat the Combat Result-indicated number of hexes away from its former combat position.
-If it cannot, and can retreat only a portion of the number of obligated hexes, it is eliminated in the last hex to which it is able to retreat.
-The retreat path (see 7.91) terminates in the hex a unit is eliminated in.
+[7.74] In all cases, the retreating unit must terminate its retreat the Combat Result-indicated number of hexes away from it former combat position.
+If it cannot, and can retreat only a portion of the number of obligated hexes, it is eliminated in the last hexes to which it is able to retreat.
+The retreat path (see Case 7.91) terminates in the hex a unit is eliminated in.